Allstar linked 900 MHz repeater with self contained Mini-ITX Linux PC

 In the first case, the radio or repeater is interfaced to a USB plug-in through a URI (USB Radio Interface) such as the product sold by DMK: http://dmkeng.com/ , or the RIM (Radio Interface Module) on the Repeater Builder web: http://www.repeater-builder.com/products/usb-rim.html .
 I have also made my own USB interface: K5TRA USB-radio interface.
 USB sound FOBs can also be modified to make an interface.
 For more information, see: http://www.repeater-builder.com/projects/fob/usbfob.pdf .
 Since the radio or repeater is connected via USB to the Server PC, they must be in the same location.

 In the second case, a network connection bridges the radio or repeater to server.
 The server PC can be in a different location.
 The interfacing hardware here is the RTCM (Radio Thin Client Module) sold by Micro-Node: http://www.micro-node.com/thin-m1.html .
+The voter.conf file must be used with an RTCM.

-A comprehensive source of information has been http://docs.allstarlink.org/drupal/.
-This reference material is now being replaced by http://wiki.allstarlink.org/wiki/Main_Page..
+A comprehensive source of information is http://wiki.allstarlink.org/wiki/Main_Page..

 Some important Linux directories: